CodiFalterman/Hello-World/README.md

 # Hello-World
-Quik refresher for myself on how to use Git-Hub!
+Quick refresher for myself on how to use Git-Hub!